alexbarbosa1989/rag-instructlab-langflow/README.md

 ~~~
 The question will be connected to the Chat Input and for the Context we need to connect the data that is stored in the Vector Database.
 - To connect the Vector store to the Prompt context, we need to Set a parser, that will conver the data from the Chroma DB to plain text.
 The Chroma DB will be also connected to an embedding, exactly with the same configuration as in the previously executed flow.
 - Now we need to set the Intructlab as an Agent, that is running locally in the URL `http://127.0.0.1:8000/v1`.
-We set the model name (no required to match exactly we our actual running model) and We can also set Agent instructions (to set agent behavior), for example:
+We set the model name (no required to match exactly our actual running model) and We can also set Agent instructions (to set agent behavior), for example:
 ~~~
 You will provide clear and neat answers for the provided promts
 ~~~
 or:
 ~~~
-You are tourist guide and will answer the questions to promote activities in the city
+You are a tourist guide and will answer the questions to promote activities in the city
 ~~~
 - These are the agent configuration details:
 - ![Screenshot From 2024-11-26 14-55-13](https://github.com/user-attachments/assets/ca033bae-d702-48e8-9893-3c3c233a0e59)